 Upon graduating, Filmmaking Diploma students can opt to use their qualification towards a Master of the Arts (MA) or Bachelor of the Arts (BA hons) qualification at one of our partner universities.

-We offer two routes to students wishing to continue their postgraduate studies to achieve an MA.
-Students have the opportunity to study part-time for a further year at either Anglia Ruskin University in Cambridge or the University of Hertfordshire.
+We offer two routes to students wishing to continue their postgraduate studies to achieve an MA: either at Anglia Ruskin University in Cambridge or the University of Hertfordshire.
 Taking the MA progression route means that you get more time dedicated to practical film training than you would on most other MA filmmaking courses.
 The year of unrivalled production experience you get at London Film Academy ensures that you graduate from the course as a highly employable prospect with a wealth of important filmmaking skills and an impressive showreel of work.

 Not ready for an MA?
 You can also use your Filmmaking Diploma to progress onto a BA.

 Students who successfully complete the Filmmaking Diploma have the opportunity to put their qualification towards a BA Hons in Film and Television at University of Hertfordshire.
-Students must successfully pass the Diploma and have an IELTS 6.0 with no lower than 5.5 in each band or equivalent.
+Typically, our students are able to progress to the third and final year of this degree, after completion of our Filmmaking Diploma, meaning that a BA (Hons) can be achieved in two years.
+Students must have an IELTS 6.0 with no lower than 5.5 in each band or equivalent.
 The BA has three specialisms: Documentary, Entertainment and Fiction, which is decided by the tutor at the start of the year.

 All international students outside of the EEA (non-EU countries) must obtain a Tier 4 General Student Visa to enter the UK.
 Please see Visa Information for more details.